lblod/acmidm-login-service/README.md

 Before creating a new session, the given authorization code gets exchanged for an access token with an OpenID Provider (ACM/IDM) using the configured discovery URL.
 The returned JWT access token is decoded to retrieve information to attach to the user, account and the session.
 If the OpenID Provider returns a valid access token, a new user and account are created if they don't exist yet and a the account is attached to the session.

 The service handles the following claims included in the access token.
-Only the claims configured through the environment variables and the claim `vo_orgcode` are required.
+Only the claims configured through the environment variables are required.
 All other claims are optional.
 * `env.MU_APPLICATION_AUTH_USERID_CLAIM`<sup>1</sup>
 * `given_name`<sup>1</sup>
 * `family_name`<sup>1</sup>
 * `env.MU_APPLICATION_AUTH_ACCOUNTID_CLAIM`<sup>2</sup>
 * `vo_doelgroepcode`<sup>2</sup>
 * `vo_doelgroepnaam`<sup>2</sup>
-* `vo_orgcode`<sup>3</sup>
+* `env.MU_APPLICATION_AUTH_GROUPID_CLAIM`<sup>3</sup>
 * `env.MU_APPLICATION_AUTH_ROLE_CLAIM`<sup>3</sup>

 <sup>1</sup>Information is attached to the user object in the store